 Story and Photos by John Sundsmo.

 Our luxurious cruise ship awaited us at Chaotianmen Dock.
-Home for the next four days, the Yangtze Gold-6 (150m long x 25m wide; 150 crew members) was an amazing construction of steel, glass and gilt work.
-More like a floating Las Vegas hotel than cruise ship, our room on deck-3 was just a short walk up to the 6th floor sun view deck.
+Home for the next four days, the Yangtze Gold-6 (150m long x 25m wide; 150 crew members) was an amazing construction of steel, glass, and gilt work.
+More like a floating Las Vegas hotel than a cruise ship, our room on deck-3 was just a short walk up to the 6th-floor sun view deck.

 Cruise Itinerary: Traveling most nights while we slept, our ship pulled into ports along the river each morning to allow shore excursions: i.e., at Fuling-Wanzhou (White Crane Ridge), Fengjie to visit Baidi City (Baidicheng; White Emperor City); and Wushan for a tour of the Small Three Gorges on the Madu River ( a tributary of the Daning River that flows into the Yangtze River).

 Afternoons, as we traveled through the gorges and the surrounding towering mountains, we contemplated both the natural beauty of the scenery and the urban and rural life on the river.
 Our cruise passed through all of the Three Gorges cut through Mount Wushan by the Yangtze River: Qutang Gorge; then Wu Gorge; finally Xiling Gorge (site of the Three Gorges Dam).